PervazGolrang/Project2-VRF-LITE_OSPF-BGP_RedistributionLab/docs/04_mpls - DROPPED.md

-# Step 04 – MPLS and LDP Configuration
+# Step 04 - MPLS and LDP Configuration

-This step enables MPLS across the core network.
+This (unfinished) step enables MPLS across the core network.
 LDP is configured to distribute labels over OSPF neighbors between P and PE routers.

 # NOTE:
 * This step has been removed due to lab limitations.